-A theory of change is created as a series of contributing factor results that are envisioned to affect the key intervention points, and ultimately lead to a reduction of the threats and improvement in the status of the biodiversity targets (adapted from CMP 2013, Margoluis et al. 2013).
+A theory of change is created as a conceptual model made up of a series of contributing factor results that are envisioned to affect the key intervention points, and ultimately lead to a reduction of the threats and improvement in the status of the biological targets (adapted from [4 and 12]).

-The sequence and linkage of contributing factor results should follow an "if...then..." logic that ensures that the achievement of each result (or combination of results) is likely to lead to the next result in the sequence (CCNet 2014).
+The sequence and linkage of contributing factor results should follow an "if...then..." logic that ensures that the achievement of each result (or combination of results) is likely to lead to the next result in the sequence [4,13].

-The results should:
+The contributing factor results should: